Emna-chebbi/Videogame-app-guide-design/README.md

 # Video Game Mobile Application Design 🎮
-This project showcases the design of a mobile application for a video game (Animal Crossing New Horizens), created using Figma.
+This project showcases the design of a mobile application for a video game (Animal Crossing New Horizons), created using Figma.
 The design includes 12 interfaces, covering key features such as:

 - Sign-Up and Sign-In Pages: Streamlined onboarding experience.